Greystone Mill Pond

 Nearest Town Center: Centerdale

 Driving Landmarks: From I-295 north or south take exit 7A for Route 44 and North Providence.
 This will put you on Route 44 east (Putnam Pike).
 Go 1 mile and turn left onto Angell Avenue at the blinking light.
 There is a Mobil station on the corner.
 Do not be confused by the fact that on the other side of Putnam Pike at this intersection there is a sign for Serrel Sweet Road.
 Go 0.2 miles on Angell Avenue and turn left onto Riverside Avenue at the stop sign.
 At this turn Cricket Park will be in front of you.
-After turning onto Riverside Avenue you can park along the guard rail next to the park or continue to the far end of the park and make a very sharp turn onto a rough gravel road that leads down to a small parking lot that is a little closer to the launch.
-If you park on the street please be careful not to block the road.
-It is too narrow in places to allow for safe parking.
+After turning onto Riverside Avenue go a few hundred feet and turn right into the parking lot for the park.
 The canoe and kayak launch is in the corner of the park beyond the small playground.

 Access & Waters: